Madskull50/VM_Homelab/README.md

 ## 📂 Included Files

-- `update-info.sh` – Bash script to update the system, show IP info, and list users
+- `setup-info.sh` – Bash script to update the system, show IP info, and list users
 - `output.txt` – Sample output from terminal after running the script
 - `commands.txt` – Command history log from this lab session